on this page

 Following the death

-Check there are care arrangements in place for children and dependent family members.
-This information may be in the person’s will.
-If care arrangements for a child change, this may affect certain payments.
+Check guardianship arrangements for dependent children and family members.
+There may be instructions in the person’s will about who they want to care for their children or dependent family members, or pets after they die.
+If care arrangements for a dependent child or family member change, this may affect certain payments.

-Check if family and friends know of the death.
+Notify family and friends of the death.
 You may want to ask them to contact other family members and friends.
 You need to tell us within 28 days when someone dies if they get a payment from us.
-We can then update our records to ensure they don’t get an overpayment.
-There are other people and organisations you’ll also need to tell.
+We will then update our records to ensure they don’t get overpaid.
+There are other agencies, organisations and people you’ll also need to tell.
 Read about who to tell when someone dies.

-Check with us if you can get bereavement assistance for help:
+You can check with us to see if you can get help:

-Check if the person was in the defence force or a partner of a veteran.
-If they were, the defence force may help with some of the costs or arrange the funeral services.
-Check the following websites to see if they can help:
+If the person or partner was getting payments from the Department of Veterans’ Affairs (DVA), the defence force may help with some of the costs or arrange the funeral service if there is one.
+The following websites provide information to see if they can help:

 Registering the death

 You must register the death with the births, deaths and marriages registry in your state or territory.
 They’ll then issue a death certificate.
+If you’re having a funeral, the funeral director will usually register the death for you.
+They’ll then issue a death certificate.
 The following links will take you away from our website.

 State or territory | Resource |